 - Learn C++ programming, working with microcontrollers and modern electronic manufacturing technology and techniques.

-- Ability to move into industry with high technology involving electronics and telecommunication devices.
+- Ability to move into the industry of high technology involving electronics and telecommunication devices.

 Once you've successfully completed this programme pathway you'll receive the qualification New Zealand Diploma in Engineering (Electronic).

-This programme pathway can cross-credit into the bachelor programmes Bachelor of Engineering Technology (Electrical) with an Electronics specialisation, or into the Bachelor of Applied Technology - Electrotechnology.
+This programme pathway can cross-credit into the Bachelor programmes Bachelor of Engineering Technology (Electrical) with an Electronics specialisation, or the Bachelor of Applied Technology - Electrotechnology.

 For this programme, you will need the following: